kasimsiddiqui/guessing_game/README.md

 We added a variable called "wrong" and included an if statement that would refresh the page once the user guessed correctly.

 Converted game to work within an object with a constructor and method and all of that stuff.

+Now we have html, instructions, high scores, reviews and a picture.